Manga Review | Dear My Killer Tune by Iyada

 Warning:

-This review will contain spoilers for the and anime series Dear My Killer Tune.
+This review will contain spoilers for the manga and anime series Dear My Killer Tune.
 While the manga may vary slightly from all other forms of media, it may have similar story elements and could be considered spoilers.

 Content Warning: There may be references to , social gap, mentions of dieting, body commentary, excessive drinking, occult, mentions of cheating, and mentions of breakups, as they appear in the manga.